Which Key Does Your Chrysler 300 Use?

 We Come to You

-Wherever your 300 is sitting in San Diego County, that is where we work.
+Wherever your Chrysler 300 is sitting in San Diego County, that's where we work.
+Parking lot, driveway, roadside, it doesn't matter.

 Related Services

-In 2005 Chrysler built the 300 on the LX platform shared with the Dodge Charger and Dodge Magnum.
-All three rolled off the same Brampton, Ontario line and ran nearly identical key systems.
-With the correct programming, a Charger blank could be cut and coded to start a 300 and vice versa, which is why our 300 spare-key sourcing is faster than most.
+Back in 2005, Chrysler built the 300 on the same platform shared with the Dodge Charger and Dodge Magnum.
+All three rolled off the line in Brampton, Ontario, and their key systems were nearly identical across the board.
+With the right programming, a Charger key blank could be cut and coded to start a 300, and the other way around as well.

 KEY REPLACEMENT ACROSS ALL OF SAN DIEGO COUNTY